wizardone/can_i/README.md

 CanI.abilities
 #=> [{:read, function}, {:delete, function}]

-# Fetch a user record from a database
+# Fetch a user record from a database that is supposed to be able to
+# delete records
 CanI.check_ability(:delete, user)
 => true
-# Or if there are not arguments involved for the anonymous function
+# Or if there are no arguments involved for the anonymous function
-CanI.register(:read, fn -> true end)
+CanI.register(:read, fn -> false end)
 CanI.check_abilities(:read)
 => false
 ```